-There are 8 RDUs addressed 1 to 8 that can be connected to a panel.
-When an RDU is enabled in RDU supervise the panel will monitor it and report it as missing if there is a cable break or loss of communications.
+There are up to 8 peripheral devices addressed 1 to 8 that can be connected to a panel.
+When a peripheral device is enabled the panel will monitor it and report it as missing if there is a cable break or loss of communications.